miner/herbert/README.md

   flexible and extensible to use `tag`. <BR>
 `(class java.util.Date)` -- matches a java.util.Date, but not a java.util.Calendar

 * The `tag` list pattern takes a symbol as its first argument.
 The pattern matches against the `edn-tag` of the item.
 The first argument may also be a string which is interpreted as a regex matching the `pr-str` of the `edn-tag`.
-The optional second argument is a schema pattern that will be matched against the `edn-value` of the item.
+The optional second argument may be a literal (such as a "string") in which case the value is whatever constant `edn/read-string` would construct by reading a string with that tag and literal.
+On the other hand, if the option second argument is a non-literal schema pattern that pattern will be matched against the `edn-value` of the item.
+For example, the Herbert `map` notation would be appropriate for matching a record value.
 The `edn-tag` and `edn-value` are defined in the [tagged][] project.
 See the `miner.tagged.EdnTag` protocol for more information.
 Basically, the `edn-tag` is the symbol that normally would be used to print as a _tagged record_ (record class `my.ns.Rec` would use tag `my.ns/Rec`).
 Several Java classes corresponding to built-in tagged literals (see `clojure.core/default-data-readers`) have predefined tags as well.
 The `edn-value` is typically a map for a record or the item itself for most other classes.
-Custom records and Java classes can extend the `miner.tagged.EdnTag` protocol to participate in `tag` pattern matching. <BR>
-`(tag my.ns/Rec {:a int})` -- matches an instance of the record class `my.ns.Rec` with an integer value for the key `:a`. <BR>
-`(tag inst)` -- matches any instance of java.util.Date, java.util.Calendar or java.sql.Timestamp
+Custom records and Java classes can extend the `miner.tagged.EdnTag` protocol to participate in `tag` pattern matching. <BR> `(tag my.ns/Rec {:a int})` -- matches an instance of the record class `my.ns.Rec` with an integer value for the key `:a`. <BR> `(tag inst)` -- matches any instance of java.util.Date, java.util.Calendar or java.sql.Timestamp

 [tagged]: https://github.com/miner/tagged "tagged"